stefaleon/max-node-api/README.md

 * Configure the `getPost` action in `feed.js` in the controllers folder.
 * Add a route for getting a single post in `feed.js` in the routes folder.

+## update posts

+* Configure the `updatePost` action in `feed.js` in the controllers folder.
+* Add a PUT route for updating a post in `feed.js` in the routes folder.
+* Add server side validation as a middleware to the route.